 both of which are bound between 0 and 1.
-I then quantify the fraction of systems where the time-to-coalescence decreases after the formation of the binary BH, denoted as $T_{\rm post}/T_{\rm pre}<1$, and specifically highlight those with a decrease of more than an order of magnitude, $T_{\rm post}/T_{\rm pre}<0.1$.
-For $f_{\rm kick} \lesssim 0.2$ all systems remain bound, and while about half result in a decreased time-to-coalescence, none change drastically.
-In the range $0.2 \lesssim f_{\rm kick} < \sqrt{2}-1$, all systems remain bound, and nearly a fifth see their time-to-coalescence decreased by more than an order of magnitude.
+I quantified the fraction of systems where the time to coalescence decreases after the formation of the binary BH, denoted as $T_{\rm post}/T_{\rm pre}<1$, and specifically highlight those with a decrease of more than an order of magnitude, $T_{\rm post}/T_{\rm pre}<0.1$.
+For $f_{\rm kick} \lesssim 0.2$, all systems remain bound; although about half result in a decreased time to coalescence, none change drastically.
+In the range $0.2 \lesssim f_{\rm kick} < \sqrt{2}-1$, all systems remain bound and nearly one-fifth see their time to coalescence decreased by more than an order of magnitude.
 For $f_{\rm kick} > \sqrt{2}-1$, the fraction of bound systems consistently drops.
-The fraction of systems with a substantial decrease in time-to-coalescence peaks at approximately 0.23 for $f_{\rm kick} \approx 1$, then decreases for $f_{\rm kick}>1$.
+The fraction of systems with a substantial decrease in time to coalescence peaks at approximately 0.23 for $f_{\rm kick} \approx 1$, then decreases for $f_{\rm kick}>1$.
 Bound orbits with $f_{\rm kick}>1$ tend to have retrograde orbits \citep[cf. Figure 3 in ][]{1995MNRAS.274..461B}.

-Broadly, there are three regimes: \begin{enumerate} \item Low-magnitude natal kicks ($f_{\rm kick}\lesssim 0.2$) which always result in a bound binary with negligible impact on their time-to-coalescence. \item Natal kicks with magnitudes comparable to the orbital velocity before the formation of the binary BH ($f_{\rm kick}\approx 1$) can significantly reduce the time-to-coalescence but are also likely to disrupt the binary. \item Large-magnitude natal kicks ($f_{\rm kick}>1$) rarely result in a bound binary.
-However, when they do, they often lead to retrograde orbits, and the time-to-coalescence may decrease substantially.
-These potentially retrograde orbits have been initially discussed in models of X-ray binaries \citep{1995MNRAS.274..461B} and more recently in the context of binary BH mergers \citep{2024arXiv241203461B}. \end{enumerate}
+Broadly, there are three regimes relevant in this context, as detailed below: \begin{enumerate} \item Low-magnitude natal kicks ($f_{\rm kick}\lesssim 0.2$) which always result in a bound binary with negligible impact on their time to coalescence. \item Natal kicks with magnitudes comparable to the orbital velocity before the formation of the binary BH ($f_{\rm kick}\approx 1$) can significantly reduce the time to coalescence, but are also likely to disrupt the binary. \item Large-magnitude natal kicks ($f_{\rm kick}>1$) rarely result in a bound binary.
+However, when they do, they often lead to retrograde orbits and the time to coalescence may decrease substantially.
+These potentially retrograde orbits have been initially discussed in models of X-ray binaries \citep{1995MNRAS.274..461B} and, more recently, in the context of binary BH mergers \citep{2024arXiv241203461B}. \end{enumerate}